gatsbyjs/gatsby/docs/blog/2018-2-3-sites-with-headless-cms/index.md

 ### Slower load times AND expensive

-It is time-consuming and expensive to run a traditional CMS on [edge servers](https://www.cloudflare.com/learning/cdn/glossary/edge-server/) (servers running CDNs) so they’re typically database-driven.
-This results in load times that become slower the farther away you live from the servers.
+Most traditional CMSs can't run on [edge servers](https://www.cloudflare.com/learning/cdn/glossary/edge-server/) (servers running CDNs).
+This results in slower load times the farther away you live from the servers.
 For example, people often observe that US websites run slowly in Australia.
 This is not imaginary; when someone in Australia accesses a US site built with a traditional CMS, it has to be sent from far-away servers.

-### Hard to adapt to new formats
+### Hard to adapt content to new formats

 When content exists in a tight relationship with the presentation layer, adapting that content for new formats like smart watches, kiosks, and virtual reality can be challenging and expensive.